akyriako/typesense-operator/README.md

 can accept votes from its peers nodes.
 Upon receiving a majority of votes, the candidate is becoming the leader of the quorum.
 The leader’s responsibilities include handling new log entries and replicating them to other nodes.

-Another thing to consider is what happens when the node set changes, when nodes join or leave the cluster.
+Another thing to consider is what happens when the node-set changes, when nodes join or leave the cluster.
-If a quorum of nodes is **available**, raft can dynamically modify the node set without any issue (this happens every 30sec).
+If a quorum of nodes is **available**, raft can dynamically modify the node-set without any issue (this happens every 30sec).
 But if the cluster cannot form a quorum, then problems start to appear or better to pile up.
 A cluster with `N` nodes can tolerate a failure of at most `(N-1)/2` nodes without losing its quorum.
 If the available nodes go below this threshold then two events are taking place: